Top 10 7-string guitar players: who plays 7-string and what strings they use

 1. John Petrucci, Dream Theater

 The most influential 7-string player in prog-metal.
 Petrucci adopted 7-string on Falling Into Infinity (1997) and has been on 7-string since.
-His Music Man Majesty and JP signature lines include 7-string models; his string gauge has shifted over the decades but sits in the custom Ernie Ball .009–.054 or .010–.059 range for 7-string.
+His Music Man Majesty and JP signature lines include 7-string models; his documented 7-string set is the Ernie Ball Petrucci 7-String Regular Slinky (.010 to .056), per his own gear page.
 His 7-string work is the gold standard for clean technical execution, arpeggios, sweep picking, and riff-melody interplay across the bottom three strings.

 See the full Petrucci rig page for gauges by album.